 - Honey or maple syrup - either of these natural sweeteners can be used to make this pudding.
 If you are vegan be sure to use maple syrup.

 - Chia seeds - you can use either white or black chia seeds to make this raspberry chia seed pudding.

 How to make this recipe:

-Next, add all the chia pudding ingredients, except the chia seeds, to a pot and place it on the stove on medium heat.
+First, add all the chia pudding ingredients, except the chia seeds, to a pot and place it on the stove on medium heat.
 Allow the ingredients to come to a boil.

-Now turn off the heat and let cool for 5-10 minutes.
+Now turn off the heat and let the ingredients cool for 5-10 minutes.

 Transfer the via pudding to a bowl or jar and place it in the fridge for at least 1 hour (or overnight for an easy breakfast).
-While the pudding is cooling you can make the mint crumble topping.

 Tips and variations: